Azerbaijan Country Report

 The large-scale escalation of the conflict over the Armenian-populated enclave of Nagorno-Karabakh on 2–5 April 2016, demonstrated Azerbaijan's willingness to change the status quo by force.
 Frustrated by the lack of progress in the two-decades-long peace talks, the Azeri government has been increasingly calling for the withdrawal of Armenian forces from Nagorno-Karabakh and seven adjacent districts of Azerbaijan.
 Although Russia's defence commitment to Armenia and Armenia's limited ballistic missile capability are still likely to serve as deterrents, Azerbaijan's insignificant territorial gains from April 2016 escalation increase the chances of further Azeri military brinksmanship, which make the interstate war moderately likely.

-The authorities use the carrot-and-stick approach to mitigate civil unrest by increasing punishment for unauthorised protests while maintaining social spending commitments and investing in regional development.
+The authorities use the carrot-and-stick approach to mitigate civil unrest by increasing the punishment for unauthorised protests while maintaining social spending commitments and investing in regional development.
 The atomised opposition cannot mobilise public support on a scale that will threaten President Ilham Aliyev's rule.
 The riot police use harsh crowd control measures, which increase the likelihood of accidental injuries to bystanders and property damage to nearby businesses.
-Over the past two years the government has cracked down on opposition activities by arresting prominent dissident activists and harassing civil society.
+The government has cracked down on opposition activities by arresting prominent dissident activists and harassing civil society.
 Repeated Western protests have had no deterrent impact.

 No vaccinations are required to enter the country.